Our Team

 Faculty and Providers

-Shawny Smith works as the Advance Care Planning (ACP) Specialist in the Ambulatory Care Management department at UCLA, collaborating closely with Dr. Neil Wenger and his team on the Advance Care Planning initiative.
-With thirty years of experience in the healthcare industry in addition to medical management, Shawny brings a wealth of experience and expertise to her role.
-Since 2015, Shawny has been dedicated to assisting patients with Advance Directives, fostering meaningful conversations and providing invaluable guidance.
+Shawny Smith works as the Advance Care Planning (ACP) Specialist in the Ambulatory Care Management department at UCLA, collaborating closely with Dr. Neil Wenger and Dr. Anne Walling on the Advance Care Planning initiative.
+With over three decades of experience in the healthcare industry in addition to medical management, Shawny brings a wealth of experience and expertise to her role.
+Shawny has been dedicated to assisting patients with Advance Directives, fostering meaningful conversations and providing invaluable guidance.
 Her mission is to empower patients by conveying the significance of understanding and completing Advance Directives.
 Driven by a passion to destigmatize and normalize discussions surrounding Advance Care Planning, Shawny diligently works to remove barriers hindering progress.
 Through her proactive approach, she endeavors to identify obstacles and implement effective solutions in completing the Advance Directive.
 Shawny aims to ensure every individual receives comprehensive support in their healthcare journey, enhancing patient well-being through informed decision-making.

 Shirley Otis-Green, MSW, MA, ACSW, LCSW, OSW-C, FNAP, FAOSW